bufbuild-ru/docs/docs/protovalidate/quickstart/connect-go/index.md

 ### Add a Protovalidate interceptor

-Thanks to Connect RPC's prebuilt [Protovalidate interceptor](https://github.com/connectrpc/validate-go/), adding a Protovalidate interceptor for Connect-Go is just a few lines of code.Follow these steps to begin enforcing Protovalidate rules with `connectrpc.com/validate`:
+Thanks to Connect RPC's prebuilt [Protovalidate interceptor](https://github.com/connectrpc/validate-go/), adding a Protovalidate interceptor for Connect-Go is just a few lines of code.

+Follow these steps to begin enforcing Protovalidate rules with `connectrpc.com/validate`:

 1. In your first terminal window, use `Ctrl-c` to stop your server.
 2. Install the interceptor.